cmichaelgraham/aurelia-typescript/generating-aurelia-type-definitions.md

 }
 ```

-These ambient declarations allow us to consume our Aurelia classes using this syntax:
+These ambient declarations allow us to import classes from the Aurelia public interface using the same, unmodified import statements from the sample [`skeleton-navigation`](https://github.com/aurelia/skeleton-navigation).
+Here is an example that consumes the `Router` object from the Aurelia Router Repo.

 ```javascript
 import {Router} from "aurelia-router";